 4. Choose less-crowded escapes

 Consider planning an isolated escape instead of your usual trips.
-If you’re going on a short vacation with family or friends, book a private resort or villa for yourselves.
+If you’re going on a short vacation with family or friends in Mykonos, for instance, book a private resort or one of the Mykonos luxury villas for yourselves.
 This will minimize the risk of contact with crowds and also guarantee that you’ll have a safe, peaceful, and comforting stay.

 You may also want to choose alternative tourist destinations that are less crowded or populated.